 Why Contribute to CACHE?

 CACHE promotes our academic programs.
-Materials in CACHE are searchable in Google, so anyone around the world can find out about the work we are doing at K.
+Many materials in CACHE are searchable in Google, so anyone around the world can find out about the work we are doing at K.

 Assessment.
 CACHE can show how many SIPs were done in a given department in a given year, who advised them, what grants the author may have received, and what other organizations may have sponsored the author’s research.